VDU Assessment – Are You Sitting Comfortably?

 Why are VDU assessments so important?

-More than ever before, we are sitting for longer periods of time, a lot more than our ancestors did!
+More than ever before, we are sitting for long periods of time, a lot more than our ancestors did!
 We sit on the way to work in the car/train/bus and then (if you are an office worker) you arrive at your desk and could be sitting at that for possibly your entire work day!

 Our bodies are not made for all this sitting down!
 We need to move, but if we can’t move, we have to make sure that we are sitting as comfortably as possible.